 Before I answer, I must add that if a person has both cursive and all-caps handwriting, we will analyse only the former.

-Although I cannot discuss in detail here what the three zones in handwriting stand for, the picture below makes it clear that all the three zones can be found in a handwriting only when there is a mix of both all caps and lower case letters.
+Although I cannot discuss in detail here what all the three zones in handwriting stand for, the picture below makes it clear that all the three zones can be found in a handwriting only when there is a mix of both all caps and lower case letters.

-But in all caps handwriting, the writer shows only the middle zone; the other two are missing (See the sample below).
-It is those missing zones that make an all-caps writer different.
-Now, you may ask what the missing zones indicate.
+But in all caps handwriting, we only have the middle zone; the other two are missing (See the sample below).
+It is those missing zones that make an all-caps writer different from a cursive writer.

-So, here is the answer to what does it mean if someone writes in all caps: these people do not like to disclose anything about themselves to others.
-They are uncomfortable talking about their personal lives — at least in interpersonal relationships.
+According to handwriting analysis, all-caps writers are uncomfortable talking about their personal lives — at least in interpersonal relationships.
 They do not want others to know about themselves.
 Often, such writers do not express their emotions in public.